luisarizmendi/reverse-obfuscated-ssh/README.md

    - Optionally, use the provided `proxy.pac` file to redirect only specific traffic through the proxy.
 Update `proxy.pac` with the correct values for `myinternaldomain.com` and `myoutcontainerip`.

 ## Notes
+- It could take some time to create the connection and until the connection is not created the proxy won't work.
 - Ensure the external container remains accessible from the internal container.
 - Use a commonly allowed ports (80, 443, 8443, ...) to improve reliability in restrictive environments.
+- Some routers could have problems forwarding ports 80 or 443